-The CWS assessment focuses first on identifying family resources or services within the community, which can be utilized to safely maintain a child in his/her own home and community.
-The social worker identifies services that may be needed in the future through coordination with the family and other relevant community agencies.
+The CWS assessment focuses first on identifying family resources or services within the community, which can be utilized to safely maintain a child in their home and community.
+The child welfare caseworker identifies services that may be needed in the future through coordination with the family and other relevant community agencies.